The 6 Best Bass Guitars for Slap (2023)

 Cons

-In short, if you want an intermediate-level, versatile, comfortable bass for slaps and pops, Ibanez SR440EQM has the premium quality of SR basses for an affordable price which you can choose without hesitation.
+In short, if you want an intermediate-level, versatile, comfortable bass for slaps and pops, Ibanez SR440EQM has premium quality SR basses for an affordable price which you can choose without hesitation.

 Pros